museumcomputernetwork/mcn-2020-git-haiku/index.md

-For a lovely bowl
+Dry cheerful cricket
-How swift it is
+Exhausted from video
-Come to rest our necks
+How soon it must die.